Transformers: Shattered Glass

 Transformers: Shattered Glass is a series of American comic books and prose stories published by Fun Publications published between 2008 and 2011, being based on the Transformers franchise by Hasbro.
-Two reboot series are being published between 2021 and 2022 by IDW Publishing.
+Two reboot series were published between 2021 and 2022 by IDW Publishing.

 The main storyline is about a universe that is different from the official timeline, where the roles between Autobots and Decepticons as heroes and villains were switched.